Tibialis Posterior Tendinopathy

 Tibialis posterior tendinopathy is a relatively common problem that we see at PhysioWorks.
 It is, unfortunately, an injury that often recurs if you return to sport too quickly – especially if a thorough rehabilitation program is incomplete.

-Researchers have concluded that there are mostly seven stages that need to be covered to rehabilitate these injuries and prevent a recurrence effectively.
+Researchers have concluded that seven stages need to be covered to rehabilitate these injuries and prevent a recurrence effectively.

 What is the Treatment for Tibialis Posterior Tendinopathy?